MundoSDL/MidTerm-Project/README.md

 added a new section in the nav for tickets. now that i have a bit of the css styles set the rest will be easier to go through (or so i thought)

+i found a nice CSS grid Generator where i can preview how the grid looks like and where i can place every class or Div.. i tried it and it made writing the code a lot easier.